-This course is an introduction to one of five literary genres.
+This course is an introduction to one of six literary genres.
 Subtitles may vary by semesters.
-The class will focus on either A. Short Story, B. Novel, C. Drama, D. Poetry, or E. Science Fiction.
+The class will focus on either A. Short Story, B. Novel, C. Drama, D. Poetry, E. Science Fiction or F. Wild, Wild, West.
 The course may be repeated for credit under different subtitles announced in the current course schedule.